The above image shows our Tropical Crystal watch on the left.

 “Art is not what you see, but what you make others see.” – Edgar Degas.
 Art makes you think conceptually or have some sort of profound reaction.
 Most impressive engineering creations are not likely to do that for most people, but art should.

-Damien Hirst’s “For the Love of God”, created in 2007, which is a platinum cast of a human skull, encrusted with diamonds, is very likely to evoke emotions or to get the observer thinking about things like money, beauty, precious metals, etc. Some people love his work, others hate it, but either way, it’s creating a significant impression, which is one of the things that art does.
+Damien Hirst’s “For the Love of God”, created in 2007, which is a platinum cast of a human skull, encrusted with diamonds, is very likely to evoke emotions or to get the observer thinking about things like money, beauty, jewellery, precious metals, etc. Some people love his work, others hate it, but either way, it’s creating a significant impression, which is one of the things that art does.

-The above example illustrates how people’s ideas of what art is will continue to change and evolve, because the degree to which something will evoke profound emotions or conceptual interest will change according to the inevitable cultural context which one is looking from.
+The above example illustrates how people’s ideas of what art is will continue to change and evolve, because the degree to which something will evoke profound emotions or conceptual interest will change according to the inevitable cultural context that one is looking from.

-Other examples include complications like those showing the exact positions of each planet, which can hardly be described as having a practical use for most of us, and so are likely to place some degree of focus on the concept as well as the engineering accomplishment.
+Other examples include complications like those showing the exact positions of each planet, which can hardly be described as having a practical use for most of us, and so are likely to place some degree of special focus on the concept as well as the engineering accomplishment.

 Art Is Personal